Netflix/vizceral/USAGE.md

 The `viewUpdated` event is fired whenever the current displayed graph's view updates.

+# objectHovered

+The `objectHovered` event is fired whenever a mouse hovers over a `node` or `connection` object.
+In case another 'node' or 'connection' is already in focus (because of click/highlight event), then this event won't be triggered.

 # objectHighlighted

 The `objectHighlighted` event is fired whenever an object is highlighted.